 Summary

-Ocean rashes, as well as those acquired in freshwater lakes and swimming pools, are symptoms of infection that can arise from different causes.
-Some infections, like diving suit dermatitis, arise from bacterial infections.
-Swimmer's itch, on the other hand, is caused by parasites.
+Ocean rashes, as well as those acquired in freshwater lakes and swimming pools, are symptoms of infection that can arise from different causes, including bacteria, parasites, and larva.

 These different causes mean that the appropriate treatments are different, too.
 Some conditions, like bikini bottom folliculitis, will go away on their own with most people.
 Others require antibiotic treatment and disinfection of swimming and diving gear.